SonyCSL/APIS/README.md

   The above software has been tested on the following operating systems.
   - Ubuntu 18.04, 20.04
   - CentOS 7, 8
-  - Mac (Catalina)
+  - macOS Catalina

  　* Virtual environments are not supported.

  [Preparation]
   It is assumed that the necessary software are installed.
-  The following is an example of advance preparation for Ubuntu 18.04.
+  The following is an example of an advance preparation for Ubuntu 18.04.
   * Install the JDK if it's not already installed.
   * Python3.6.9 or later is required.
 ```bash